hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan05.md

 The industrial approach is usually to send your data to the cloud and receive a trained model back.

 But what if the entire machine learning pipeline could run on the microcontroller itself?

-Many engineers will tell you that training machine learning models on tiny devices is too difficult.

-That frameworks are too large.

-That quantization and optimization are too advanced.

-That training must happen somewhere else and only inference can happen on the device.

-But I am not an engineer.
+Many would say that can't be done, TFLITE is too large, but what if we do it from scratch?

-I am a teacher who has spent a decade working with WebAI and TinyML.
+I have spent a decade working with WebAI and TinyML.

-With the help of LLMs, I built the entire pipeline onto the XIAO ML Kit from first principles.
+With the help of LLMs, I put the entire pipeline onto the XIAO ML Kit from first principles.
 No black box.

-The XIAO ML Kit is built around the Seeed Studio XIAO ESP32S3 Sense — a microcontroller that costs well under $20 USD.
+The XIAO ML Kit is built around the Seeed Studio XIAO ESP32S3 Sense — a microcontroller that costs under $15 USD.

 That price matters.
 A school can equip a classroom without needing a massive grant.

 A student can experiment.
 A teacher can replace broken parts.

-A community can build.
+A community can build real solutions.

+I must thank a member of tinyML4D now AiEng4D, Vijay Reddi for making both https://mlsysbook.ai/ and tinyTorch.

+Tinytorch promotes learning AI by making the process from scratch.
+That is what I did when making webMCU-ai

 **Demo: webmcu-ai**